very-good-science/data-ethics-club/site/contents/write_ups/2022/16-06-22_writeup.md

 ## Discussion

-As part of the Jean Goulding Institute's Data Week conference, we put on a special edition of Data Ethics Club, inviting our usual members as well as anyone attending Data Week to attend.
-Rather than give reading for the session beforehand, we watched a short video in the session.
+As part of the [Jean Golding Institute's Data Week](http://www.bristol.ac.uk/golding/get-involved/data-week/) conference, we put on a special edition of Data Ethics Club, inviting our usual members as well as anyone attending Data Week to attend.
+Rather than give reading for the session beforehand, [we watched a short video in the session](https://www.youtube.com/watch?v=ADYxJU0WyJA).
 This video featured Virginia Eubanks talking about some of the ideas in her book (one our favourites here at DEC), Automating Inequality.

 In this brief piece, Eubanks brings up some of the more familiar ideas that regular DEC members will be familiar with about automating decision making.
 Additionally, she touched on ideas about flattening people into data and "maths-washing".
 We had less time than usual but endeavoured to discuss as many of these ideas as we could.